Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Data-driven multifidelity DeepONets

 We can also consider the case where we have two different models, a low-order and a high-order model, applied to the Humboldt glacier, Greenland.
 In this case, the low-order model is faster to run, so it is easier to generate a large amount of low-order data to represent the low-fidelity dataset.
-The high-order method is more time-consuming, so we use a small amount of high-order data in the high-fidelity dataset.
-For each sample of $\beta$, obtained sampling \ref{distribution} with correlation length $l=80$~km and scaling $a = 0.2$, the ice flow model is run forward in time for $100$~yr, using a climate forcing generated accordingly to the \emph{Representative Concentration Pathway 2.6} (see \cite{Hillebrand2022} for the problem definition and the data used including the nominal basal friction $\beta_{\text{opt}}$).
-We use $N_H = 20$ runs (corresponding to 20 samples of $\beta$) using MOLHO model as our high-fidelity dataset.
+The high-order method is more time consuming, so we use a small amount of high-order data in the high-fidelity dataset.

+To generate each dataset, we first generate a $\beta$ sample by sampling \ref{distribution} with correlation length $l=80$~km and scaling $a = 0.2$.
+Then, the ice flow model is run forward in time for $100$~years, using the sampled $\beta$ and a climate forcing $f_H$ (see \ref{thickness}) generated accordingly to the \emph{Representative Concentration Pathway 2.6} (see \cite{Hillebrand2022} for the problem definition and the data used including the nominal basal friction $\beta_{\text{opt}}$).
+We use $N_H = 20$ runs (corresponding to 20 samples of $\beta$) using the MOLHO model as our high-fidelity dataset.
 The low-fidelity dataset has $N_L = 80$ runs of the SSA model.
 Both the high- and low-fidelity datasets use the same nonuniform mesh.
 Example output from the MOLHO simulations is shown in Fig. \ref{fig:Ice-sheets-exact-hmbldt}.
-The training parameters are given in Tab. \ref{tab:ice_multiord} and the computational cost is given in Tab. \ref{tab:ice_multiord-comp-cost} in Appendix \ref{sec:multiorder_app}.
+The training parameters are given in Tab. \ref{tab:train_params_all} (\ref{sec:training_params}) and the computational cost is given in Tab. \ref{tab:ice_multiord-comp-cost} in \ref{sec:multiorder_app}.
+The hyperparameters are chosen as $\lambda_2 =1$, $\lambda_3 = 1\times 10^{-3}$ because we do not expect a strong linear correlation, and $\lambda_1 =1$ is chosen to balance the loss between the low- and high-fidelity training sets.
 The output from the single fidelity and multifidelity training is shown in Fig. \ref{fig:Ice-sheets-output-hmbldt}.
+For this test case, the single fidelity training, shown in Fig. \ref{fig:Ice-sheets-output-hmbldt}a, under- and overestimates the ice sheet velocities, resulting in errors on the same order of magnitude as the velocity values.
+The multifidelity errors shown in the right two panels of Fig. \ref{fig:Ice-sheets-output-hmbldt}b, are an order of magnitude smaller.
 The single fidelity method has a mean relative $L_2$ error of 1.1005, while the multifidelity method has a mean relative $L_2$ error of 0.3676 across five simulations in the high-fidelity test set.